 Avoid Getting Hungry

-Make sure you're eating at regular intervals so that you don’t end up hungry at some point and reach for something that’s easy, like that can of cola.
+Make sure you're eating at regular intervals so that you don’t end up hungry at some point and reach for something that’s easy, like that can of sugary soda.
 In other words, avoid creating dangerous circumstances for yourself that leave you prone to fill up on a quick energy lift from a can of soda.

 Manage Your Stress Levels